hexadecimason/DB_Parser/README.md

 2) Filter "A/C" Files

 Some 'File #' entries are equal to "A/C," indicating that they must be physically reassigned from the Amoco Collection (see "Comments" entires).
-These entries will be omitted: they do not contain any box-level data and the fact they still exist in the Amoco collection indicates they are rarely, if ever, pulled for client requests.
+These entries will be omitted: they do not contain any box-level data and the fact they still exist in the Amoco collection indicates they are not commonly used.

 3) Expand box-level data